 Biography: Dante Zaballa is a frame-by-frame animator from Argentina, who likes experimenting with diverse materials like crayons, acrylics and markers.
 His work combines seemingly messy hand-drawn lines, raw shapes and flickering textures.

-Directed by Wouter Bongaerts
+Wouter Bongaerts (Belgium)

 Synopsis: Like the beached whales he studies, introverted marine biologist Stefaan flees the ocean.
 But floods, leaking faucets and endless rain keep seeping into his life, and he can’t keep the water out…